 For some people buying a property is like a maze.
 After all, buying a property is likely to be the biggest financial purchase you’ll ever make.
 Your priority should be to buy with minimal risk and with certainty.
 To achieve this you need a purchasing strategy.

 To assist, I have put together this simple guide which should help you if you’re in the market to buy a home or investment property this Spring season.

 - Borrowing Capacity: Contact us or talk to your trusted Mortgage Advisor to run your numbers across different lenders and work out how much you can borrow.
 Your borrowing power will vary from lender to lender, therefore a reputable Mortgage Broker is the best person to assist with this.
 As part of this exercise make sure you’re across any government entitlements (e.g. First Home Owners pay zero stamp duty for a Victorian property purchase up to $600k, and receive concession stamp duty for properties in the range of $600k and $750k)

 - Inspection: Finally, if you are fully committed to buying the property and you want to move ahead and buy it, get a pre-purchase inspection done (if the property type requires it) to ensure you’re not buying a lemon.
 Of course you only want to commit the cost for a building inspection if you’re confident you’ll buy it and/or you have the budget to give you the best chance to win at auction.
-Auctions can be hit and miss as we’ve seen of late with many properties selling way above reserve, so do your homework and be real with your budget or property of choice.
+Auctions can be hit and miss, do your homework and be real with your budget or property of choice

 If you plan to buy or sell a property this Spring, talk to us in the first instance and let us guide you on the right path to make a successful purchase with little or no risk.

 Disclaimer: This information does not take into account your individual objectives, financial situation and needs.
 You should assess whether the information is appropriate for you and seek specialist advice from a qualified and licensed advisor.